 Most people think of pork chops as a dry, chewy meat that is best eaten with healthy amounts of gravy over top.
-It’s a fair reputation since pork chops at a restaurant tend to be served quite dry.
-Uncooked pork can be hazardous to your health, so they are always served well done – but often too well done into dryness..
+It’s a fair reputation since pork chops at a restaurant tend to be served a little on the dry side.
+Uncooked pork can be hazardous to your health, so they are always served well done – but often too well done into dryness.
 So is there any way to pull off a juicy pork chop?
-After all, it’s a cut of meat that can be bought at a fraction of the price of a good steak.

-Yes, it is possible to make juicy pork chops!
+Oh yeah!
 The key is high heat over a concentrated wood fire.
-That, and temperature control.
+That and temperature control.
 You need to make sure to pull the chops off juuust before they are done, rather than after they have been cooked completely through.
 They will finish cooking the last several degrees after they are removed from the heat.

 Fresh Ground Salt